Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Methodology

 \subsubsection{Classification of imputed data}

 The imputation of missing values enables machine learning of otherwise inoperable data.
-Because the missing values are imputed using model-generated data, the quality of generated data ultimately determines the outcome of machine learning models, such as regression or classification performance.
-The quality of imputed data is rarely evaluated in downstream classification tasks to confirm if the imputation accuracy translates to better classification performance.
-Therefore, we compare the classification accuracy of time series data imputed by multiple state-of-the-art methods.
+However, the quality of model-generated data used to impute missing values ultimately determines the outcome of machine learning models, such as regression or classification performance.
+The quality of imputed data is rarely evaluated in downstream classification tasks to confirm if the imputation accuracy translates to classification performance.
+This experiment compares the classification accuracy of time series data completed by deep imputation methods ~with that of both ground truth data without missing values and data with missing values without using an imputation method.